twentyciasia/100-days-of-code/log-nhatnong.md

 ### D18
 I have resolved http problem.
 The reason is server nodejs not allow cross orgin header.
 Get list conversations and learn how to pass data to child component.

+### D19
+To day I worked on conversations component, get data from api and display on UI.